Interviewing on Zoom comes with its own set of benefits and challenges. Learn how to prepare to set yourself up for job success.

 8. Silence all notifications on your device.

-10. A few minutes before the interview, settle into your space and click the Zoom link the organization provided.
+10. A few minutes before the interview, settle into your space and click the organization’s Zoom link.

 Within two or three days, follow up with your potential employer to express your gratitude for the chance to interview and enthusiasm for the position: